dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 ## TL;DR;

 - take the easiest test (with most value) and make it work (it may cover more code than you think), then we can refactor.
-- think about the high level design to make refactoring slighly easier.
+- think about the high level design to make refactoring slightly easier.
 - spikes and looking at exiting code (my previous implementations) help articulate thoughts

 ## recap